MicrosoftDocs/visualstudio-docs/docs/get-started/csharp/run-program.md

 ## Start from a project

 You can run a C# project (`.csproj` file) if it's a runnable program.
 If the project contains a C# file with a `Main` method, and its output is an executable or `.exe` file, it will probably run if it builds successfully.
 If your project output is an executable file, and doesn't have a `Main` method, program executions starts with top-level statements.
 See [Programs without Main methods](/dotnet/csharp/fundamentals/program-structure/top-level-statements).
-If it doesn't run, then it might be a class library.
-Class libraries are not runnable on its own, but it can be referenced by other projects.
+Some project types, such as class libraries, are not runnable.
+Class libraries are not runnable on their own, but they can be referenced by other projects.

 If you're not sure if the project you have is an executable file, select the project node in Solution Explorer, and open the project properties.
 Either right-click on the node to bring up the context menu, and choose **Properties**, or press **Alt**+**Enter**.
 If the project is a .NET Framework project, go to the **Application**, and look for the **Output type**.
 If it's **Console Application**, then it's a runnable program.